skymins04/svelte-chrome-extension-boilerplate/README.md

-# Svelte boilerplate for Chrome Extension (menifest v3)
+# Svelte boilerplate for Chrome Extension (manifest v3)

 ## overview

-This repository is Svelte-boilerplate for Chrome-Extension (menifest v3) development.
+This repository is Svelte-boilerplate for Chrome-Extension (manifest v3) development.

 ## how to use